Board and Committee

 Tom also sees a great future in the game and aims to develop schools, teachers and junior players so they can enjoy Touch and develop to their full potential.
 In 2016 Tom set up the inaugural England National Schools Touch tournament which we hope will pave the way for many more schools competing in inter school Touch competitions.

-University Touch Liaison Officer – Harry Grocott
+University Touch Liaison Manager – Harry Grocott

-Accounts Assistant – Mark Aldous
+Accounts Manager – Mark Aldous

 High Performance Team Members

-Head Physiotherapist – Emma Knott
+Head Physiotherapist – Emma Cropper

 Emma has over 12 years of experience as a Chartered Physiotherapist and has worked with the ETA since she accompanied the squad to the Touch World Cup in 2011.
 Emma was appointed as Head Physiotherapist for the ETA under the management of Cari Thorpe in 2012 and has supported the ETA squads in both national and international competitions over the past four years.
 More recently Emma worked as a physiotherapist at the 2014 Commonwealth Games in Glasgow.